vendreo/woocommerce-vendreo-card-gateway-plugin/readme.txt

 Vendreo's latest payment solution.
 Accept card payments online through your WooCommerce store safely and securely.

 Note:
-This plugin communicates with our own secure API to process your payments.
+This plugin uses third party API requests and will communicate with Vendreo's secure API to process your payments via the URL https://api.vendreo.com/v1/request-payment.

 To view the [API documentation please visit](https://docs.vendreo.com/).